giri-shhh/giri-shhh/README.md

 ---

 ## 🚀 About Me
-I'm a Passionate based in Banglore.
-With 7 years of experience in web development.
+I'm a Passionate web developer based in Banglore with 7 years of experience.
 I thrive on turning complex problems into elegant solutions.
 When I'm not coding, you'll find me "reading tech blogs", "hiking", "swimming", "bike riding" or "dancing.

 **What drives me:**
 - 💡 Building products that solve real-world challenges